romilly/pico-code/README.md

 ## Talker

-The [first project](docs/talker.md) `talker` uses  a Talker bused on PySerial to send commands from the Pi to the Pico and read  output from the Pi.
+The [first project](docs/talker.md) `talker` uses  a Talker based on PySerial to send commands from the Pi to the Pico and read  output from the Pi.

 ## Function Generator